 According to Martin Buber, A true prophet does not announce an immutable decree.
 He speaks into the power of decision lying in the moment and in such a way that his message of disaster just touches this power.
-Al Gore bases his conclusions about global warming on climate science and like Martin Buber's definition of a true prophet he speaks into the power of decision, warning us of the consequences of doing nothing or delaying.

 Martin Buber was born in Austria in the late nineteenth century.
 His most famous book is I and Thou.
 In that book Buber argues that human existence can be divided into two ways of relating.
 One is towards an object that is separate in itself, which he calls “I-it”.
 That is the way we think about things and use things.
 The other kind of relation is called “I – Thou”. which occurs in love and friendship.
 The “I – Thou” relation, is not a relation of subject to object, but rather a relation in which both members in a relationship share the unity of being.
 The ultimate Thou is God.